 Companies create product versions from multiple components.
 The big challenge is how to take the available components and combine them into the product versions and product lines that will maximize profits.

-How can companies design products and product lines to maximize profits?
-Out of all the potential configurations available to them, how should they decide which ones to offer?
-The authors have developed a framework for balancing the costs of developing and offering a rich line of products and services against customer demand for additional choice.
-Their methodology helps managers make informed decisions about which features to include in the product; which variations to include in a product line; and how the offerings should evolve with technology and competition.
-Using examples from the music, software and media industries and citing companies including Apple, Dell, Microsoft, The New York Times, and ESPN, the authors describe five basic types of product offerings: the _ la carte offering, the specialization offering, the all-in-one offering, the basic/premium offering, and the have-it-your-way offering.
-By highlighting how costs influence product design, they depart from the standard product-success metrics, such as revenue and market share, which are the main focus of most of the work on product bundling.
+How can companies design products and product lines to maximize their profits?
+Out of all the potential configurations available, how should companies decide which ones to offer?
+We have developed a framework for balancing the costs of developing and offering a rich line of products and services against customer demand for additional choice.
+(See “About the Research.”)
+Our methodology allows managers to make informed decisions about product-offering architecture: which features to include in the product, which variations to include in a product line, and how the goods should evolve with technology and competition.
+In particular, our approach highlights how costs influence the design of the most profitable offering.1 Thus, it departs from the standard product-success metrics, such as revenue and market share, which are the primary focus of most of the work on product bundling.2